cshovik/Helmet_numberplate_detection/README.md

 - Python 3.6 or higher
 - Google Collab or any Python based IDE
 - Google Colab or Jupyter Notebook

-**YOLO v10 - Key Algorithms and Architecture**
-- Cross Stage Partial Networks (CSPNet): CSPNet helps YOLO v10 achieve efficient layer aggregation and enhanced learning capacity.
-This reduces computational cost while maintaining high accuracy, which is essential for recognizing small details like helmets and license plates.
-- Anchor-Free Detection: YOLO v10 reduces reliance on predefined anchor boxes, simplifying the model structure and improving detection precision for small or irregularly shaped objects.
-This is particularly useful for the helmet and license plate detection tasks, where objects can vary greatly in size and shape.
-- Multi-Scale Training: This technique allows the model to generalize better across various resolutions.
-It trains the model to detect objects at different scales, improving robustness in real-world conditions where objects may appear in diverse sizes, distances, and perspectives.
-- Non-Maximum Suppression (NMS): YOLO v10 incorporates optimized NMS to filter overlapping bounding boxes, retaining only the most confident detections.
-This is crucial in scenarios where multiple objects are close together, such as helmets on multiple riders or overlapping license plates.
-- Data Augmentation: YOLO v10 employs advanced data augmentation techniques.
-These augmentations enable the model to perform better in varied environments, improving real-world accuracy.
-     - Mosaic Augmentation: Combines four images into one during training, improving the model's ability to detect small objects.
-     - Random Cropping and Rotation: Helps the model learn to detect objects from various angles, increasing robustness.
-     - Random Cropping and Rotation: Helps the model learn to detect objects from various angles, increasing robustness.
-- Dynamic Model Configurations:YOLO v10 offers various configurations (like yolov10n, yolov10s, yolov10m, etc.) to provide a balance between speed and accuracy, allowing for adaptable performance across different hardware and detection tasks.
-This flexibility ensures the model is optimized for specific detection scenarios, whether high-speed detection or high-accuracy detection is prioritized.

-**Fine Tunning and parameters**
-1) Learning Rate Schedule:
-    - Initial Learning Rate (lr0=0.01): The starting learning rate is set relatively high to accelerate the initial learning phase.
-    - Final Learning Rate (lrf=0.0001): The learning rate is gradually decreased to this final value, ensuring stability in the final stages of training and helping the model settle into an optimal minimum.

 **Installation**
 Clone the yolo v10 repository and set up the environment: